neondatabase/website/content/docs/manage/endpoints.md

 Autoscaling is most effective when your data (either your full dataset or your working set) set is fully cached in the memory of your minimum compute size.

-Consider this scenario: if your data size is approximately 6 GB, starting with a compute size of .25 CU can lead to suboptimal performance because your data cannot be adequately cached at the low end of your autoscaling range.
-While your compute _will_ scale up from .25 CU on demand, you may experience poor query performance while your compute scales up and starts caching your working set again.
-You can avoid this issue if your minimum compute size is able to hold your working set in memory.
+Consider this scenario: If your data size is approximately 6 GB, starting with a compute size of .25 CU can lead to suboptimal performance because your data cannot be adequately cached at the low end of your autoscaling range.
+While your compute _will_ scale up from .25 CU on demand, you may experience poor query performance until your compute scales up and is able to fully cache your working set again.
+You can avoid this issue if your minimum compute size can hold your working set in memory.

+As mentioned above, your `max_connections` setting is based on the minimum compute size in your autoscaling configuration.
+The `max_connections` setting does not scale along with your compute.
+To avoid the `max_connections` constraint, you can use a pooled connection, which supports up to 10,000 concurrent connections.
+See [Connection pooling](/docs/connect/connection-pooling).

 ### Autosuspend configuration